You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.

 syntax, similar to how directory paths work.

-You can reuse template code through Handlebars inline partials, see HTML Table and Book Layouts.
-See also HTML Traceability Matrix for an example template using inline partials recursively to output a traceability coverage across several levels.
+You can reuse template code through Handlebars inline partials.
+See HTML Tables for an example how to use inline partials to reuse template code.
+Or, see HTML Traceability Report for an example how to use inline partials recursively to output a traceability coverage across several levels.

 You can use also the following ReqView template helpers that simplify access to the exported data model.